 Some classes, such as Carpentry, differ from the above stated schedule.
 Please read the catalog carefully!

 How to Register

-Enrollment opens Monday, September 8, and CLOSES WEDNESDAY SEPTEMBER 17.
-Enrollment forms received prior to September 8 will be held and considered received on September 8, the first day of enrollment.
+Enrollment opens on Monday, December 15, 2014 and CLOSES MONDAY DECEMBER 22, 2014.
+Enrollment forms received prior to December 15 will be held and considered received on December 15, the first day of enrollment.
 Many providers accept registrations on a first-come, first-served basis, while popular classes may hold a lottery.
 Some providers with overcapacity may run a lottery for all registrations received prior to the first day of enrollment.
 Expedited payment can be helpful in securing a spot.

 All program providers manage their own enrollment.
 All enrollment forms and payment should be forwarded directly to the providers.
 The catalog lists the provider’s preferred enrollment method.
 Some providers have online registration with specific instructions to follow.
 For providers that accept enrollment via e-mail, please e-mail the enrollment form to the providers to ensure they have complete information for your family.